falz/netbox-device-scripts/README.md

 ```

 ## Usage
+Imports a device from production in to netbox.
+A netbox device type for the model must exist.
+It will import as much as it can (interfaces, IPs) and assign the site/tenant to all created objects, set the device serial and set it as Active.
+It will ignore certain interfaces that match patterns in **config.py**.

 ### device-to-netbox.py
 **Arguments**
 ```
 Argument        Required  Default   Notes
--d / --device	yes	none	hostname of device to get config from -m / --model	yes	none	netbox device type (model) to import in to -s / --site	yes	none	netbox site name (AbbotsfordSD).
-Gets location from here?
+-d / --device	yes	none	hostname of device to get config from -m / --model	yes	none	netbox device type (model) to import in to -s / --site	yes	none	netbox site name
--t / --tenant	yes	none	netbox tenant name (AbbotsfordSD).
-Not to be confused with site, although many will be the same.
+-t / --tenant	yes	none	netbox tenant name
--o / os	        no	ios	OS of device.
-Uses NAPALM driver names -r / role 	no	cpe	Netbox device role
+-o / --os	no	ios	OS of device.
+Uses NAPALM driver names -r / --role 	no	cpe	Netbox device role
 -p / --password	no	        send password from cli. ask for one if flag not given.
 -u / --username	no	        shell username	Username that logs in to router.
 Default to shell session's username
 ```